oemof/oemof-thermal/docs/concentrating_solar_power.rst

   :end-before: functions used

 The three values :math:`Q_{coll}`, :math:`\eta_C` and :math:`E_{coll}` are
 returned.
-Losses, which occur after the heat absorption in the collector (e.g. losses in pipes) have to be taken into account in a later step (see the example).
+Losses which occur after the heat absorption in the collector (e.g. losses in pipes) have to be taken into account in a later step (see the example).